joejenett/brainstormer/posts/welcome.md

 **Welcome to the brainstormer.**
-Click on a post in the sidebar to view it.
+Click on a post in the sidebar to view it.*
-Click on a paragraph* to view related ideas.
+Click on a paragraph* to view related ideas.*

-Landscape mode works best on mobile.
+*Sorry - only works in landscape mode on mobile.

 Powered by [Yurt](What%20is%20Yurt.md)